Hammerspoon/hammerspoon/README.md

 ## How do I use it?

 Hammerspoon is controlled by the config you write in ~/.hammerspoon/init.lua - you can place any Lua script you like in there, using the APIs that Hammerspoon provides.
-You can find API documentation and FAQs at http://www.hammerspoon.org/
+You can find a Getting Started Guide, API documentation and FAQs at http://www.hammerspoon.org/

 If you need a reference for the Lua scripting language, see http://www.lua.org/docs.html